run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

   Replace `control-plane-endpoint` with the URL of the Control Plane in your environment.

 * Check potential network issues.
-You can use the following guidelines:
+Use the following guidelines:

-    * Ensure that the network policies in your Kubernetes cluster allow communication between the Run:ai services that communicate with the Control Plane to the Control Plane.
+    * Ensure that the network policies in your Kubernetes cluster allow communication between the Control Plane and the Run:ai services that communicate with the Control Plane.

     * Check both Kubernetes Network Policies and any network-related configurations at the infrastructure level.